-Culture revolves around food, which makes sense, because early humans more than likely formed their communities to keep themselves fed, among other slightly less vital reasons.
+Culture revolves around food and language, which makes sense, because early humans more than likely formed their communities to keep themselves fed, among other slightly less vital reasons.

 Language is also saturated with food-related expressions, which also makes sense, because the advent of communication was largely a survival tactic.

-Today, our lives and our culture continue to revolve around food, and this makes sense, because eating will never not be fun.
+Today, our lives and our culture continue to revolve around food and language, and this makes sense, because eating will never not be fun.
 Many languages are loaded with food idioms that reflect the local cuisine, because why wouldn’t they be?

 Here’s a closer look at a few of the links uniting food and language.